buritbest321/buritbest321/README.md

 Software Engineering Student at the Faculty of ICT, Mahidol University
 ----------------------------------------------------------------------

 Burit Sihabut (Best) is a passionate software engineer who combines logic and creativity to provide the best solutions possible.
 As a third-year student at <b>Mahidol University's of Information and Communication Technology</b>, I take pride in its attention to detail, responsibility, critical thinking skills, and strong analytical abilities.
-I am committed to becoming a successful software engineer and have set SMART goals, including securing at least one internship in their field of interest within the next six months.
-By actively participating in online forums and industry organizations, I aim to establish myself as a thought leader in the sector and improve its online reputation.
-I eagerly seek to work with companies that share their values.
+I am committed to becoming a successful software engineering.
 *   🌍  I'm based in Bangkok
 *   🖥️  See my portfolio at [MyUniversityPortfolio](http://drive.google.com/file/d/1-BBNjxVaMyf7DCdQMa2bqW_Iirs-2W1x/view?usp=share_link)
 *   ✉️  You can contact me at [burit.sih@gmail.com](mailto:bestburit32121@gmail.com)